nikhilnagrale2/dn/README.md

             <p>
                 document - A global Object of a javascript window.onload , document.getElementById(), getQuerySelectorAll()
+                addEventListener, parseInt,
+                Event Bubbling - In css = OnClick= "function()" In addEventListner function we can use event.stopPropogation Event Capturing
+	            var are by default initialized undefined but let gives an error .
                 typeof,console.log,for loop, let ,array, forEach, for item of arr, if else, variable dont have type values have, coersion to number ->Number() way, +n way, parseInt way